-The DOE has worked diligently to revise both the school-specific and districtwide FSSATs to address the Commission and MGT's findings.
+The Florida Department of Education (FDOE) has worked diligently to revise both the school-specific and districtwide FSSATs to address the Commission and MGT's findings.
 The FSSAT is a confidential document which required the Commission to review it in a closed session.
 The Commission has monitored development of the revised instruments, provided input on their design and reviewed the versions now being used by Florida schools.
 The revised FSSATs are far more effective and will do much more to improve school safety than the prior instruments.